warmCabin/mm2ghost/README.md

 ## Known Bugs

 - Occasional one-frame glitches when scrolling vertically
-- Running & climbing animations desync
+- Running & climbing animations desync from the proper in-game behavior
-- Ghosts may have an incorrect X position for 1 frame when loading savestates
+- Ghosts may have an incorrect position for 1 frame when loading savestates
-- Ghosts will jitter when above the screen border (negative Y position) while you are scrolling.
-What an edge case!
+- Negative Y is indistinguishable from high positive Y, leading to some tricky-to-fix wrapping